 VidaCaixa applies this adjustment in the calculation of the BEL of all the policies grouped in non-immunised portfolios.

-Not applying the volatility adjustment would have a reduced impact on the technical provisions of Solvency II as of 31 December 2020, of 17,354 thousand euros (-2,433 thousand euros as at 31 December 2019).
+Not applying the volatility adjustment would have a limited impact on Solvency II technical provisions of 2,373 thousand euros as at December 31, 2021 (17,354 thousand euros as at December 31, 2020).